Calls for change to pregnancy scans that would ‘save lives’

 Some 24,128 pregnant women were recruited at St George’s University Hospital NHS Foundation Trust, of whom 16,777 had routine antenatal ultrasound scans.
 While 7,351 had an additional ultrasound scan by a sonographer at the 36-week point.
 Meanwhile, at Norwich University Hospital NHS Foundation Trust, 9,694 women were recruited.

-Professor Hassan Shehata, consultant obstetrician and gynaecologist and senior vice president of the Royal College of Obstetricians and Gynaecologists, told The Independent the fresh findings “should be considered by NICE to inform future antenatal screening guidelines.”
+Professor Hassan Shehata, consultant obstetrician and gynaecologist and senior vice president of the Royal College of Obstetricians and Gynaecologists, told The Independent the fresh findings “should be considered by NICE to inform future antenatal screening guidelines”.

 She added: “This important study shows that an additional scan at the end of pregnancy significantly reduces the number of unexpected breech births, which can result in serious complications for pregnant women and babies.”